 Erin M. LeBel, MS, LICSW, Executive Director

-Allied Mental Health and Human Services Professions encompass the fields of Mental Health Counseling, Marriage and Family Therapy, Rehabilitation Counseling and Educational Psychology.
+Allied Mental Health and Human Services Professions encompass the fields of Behavioral Analysis, Educational Psychology, Marriage and Family Therapy, Mental Health Counseling, and Rehabilitation Counseling.

 Licensed marriage and family therapists apply principles, methods and therapeutic techniques to individuals, family groups, couples or organizations for the purpose of resolving emotional conflicts, modifying perceptions and behavior, enhancing communication and understanding among all family members and preventing family and individual crises.
 Individual marriage and family therapists may also engage in psychotherapy of a nonmedical nature with appropriate referrals to psychiatric resources.
 In addition, professionals engage in research and teaching in the overall field of human development and interpersonal relationships.